 The results are consistent and profound.
 Blood plasma lactate levels, which are always elevated in people with anxiety and which are considered the classic marker for it, fall by a hugely significant average of 33%.

 Tests using Galvanic Skin Resistance (GSR) to measure how relaxed someone is, have shown that, during Vedic meditation, the GSR levels increase by between 250% and 500%.
 This is more than double what we experience during sleep.

 And the results last well into our day.

 To be free of incessant worry and anxiety is within reach of all of us.

 As Franklin D. Roosevelt once said, “The only thing we have to fear is fear itself.”
 Anyone who has experienced irrational fear in their life will surely agree!

 After about a month of meditating daily I began to see big differences, I could seemingly now cope with the anxiety and almost control it.
 When my chest was thumping or I had butterflies in my stomach I no longer felt scared - there was a knowingness that my body was releasing adrenaline and it was simply my wrecked nervous system making itself known while I began the repair process. ¹Meditation was repairing my body and it became the foundation upon which I started rebuilding my life in a way that made me feel good about myself and the world.

 Meditation for anxiety: What's the proof?

-Plasma lactate, which is a strong marker for anxiety when levels are elevated, tends to fall by an average of 33% when we practise Vedic meditation, and our levels remain lower for a significant period of time after the meditation has been completed.
+Plasma lactate, which is a reliable marker for anxiety when levels are elevated, tends to fall by an average of 33% when we practise Vedic meditation, and our levels remain lower for a significant period after the meditation has been completed.

 Unsurprisingly, Vedic meditation results in a very significant 42% reduction in sleep disorders.